Multiple Hypothesis Testing Framework for Spatial Signals: Introduction

-The \gls{lfdr}'s are computed from the local summary statistics.
-In addition, the \gls{lfdr}'s rely on the joint \gls{pdf} of the local summary statistics and the overall proportion of alternatives that are unknown in practice.
+} The \newNewMinor{computation of the} \gls{lfdr}'s \newNewMinor{relies }on the joint \gls{pdf} of the local soft decision statistics and the overall proportion of alternatives that are unknown in practice.
 These quantities need to be learned or estimated accurately from the data.
-This is often referred to as \textit{\gls{lfdr} estimation} in the \gls{mht} literature \cite{Efron2010}.
+This is referred to as \textit{\gls{lfdr} estimation} in the \gls{mht} literature \cite{Efron2010}.
 A variety of estimators exist, often assuming that the joint \gls{pdf} belongs to the exponential family \cite{Efron2010, Muralidharan2010, Martin2011, Scott2015}.
-Our novel contributions in this work are as follows. \begin{itemize} \item We formulate an \gls{lfdr}-based framework as a flexible data-driven approach to accurately determine spatial regions of interest, difference or anomaly of a physical phenomenon. \item We propose a novel, highly computationally efficient method for computing \gls{lfdr}'s.
-It bases upon an innovative mixture distribution model and the method of moments. \item We demonstrate that proper interpolation of the \gls{lfdr}'s between sensors allows for inferring the state of the phenomenon even at locations between the sensors, where measurements are unavailable.
-Our proposed method scales well to spatial inference with large-scale sensor networks under strict statistical performance guarantees. \end{itemize}
+As our simulation results show, the existing \gls{lfdr} estimators are not suitable for spatial inference with \glspl{wsn}.
+They either yield inaccurate \gls{lfdr} estimates due to too simplistic assumed data models, scale poorly with network size and can thus not be applied to large-scale \gls{wsn}s and/or yield insufficient results when the local soft decision statistics are quantized with few bits.